Installation

 To get started, you will need a copy of the installer file.

 The installer has a filename like 3di5_uk_230122_setup.exe.
 This filename includes the version number 230122 of the software in yymmdd format, that is year month day.
-Sometimes you will see a suffix x which denotes a sub revision.
+A suffix denotes a sub revision.

-1. You will be asked if you trust the installer file.
+You may be asked if you trust the installer file.
 Say Yes.

 Confirming the 3di is working

-4. Open the Case Manager by clicking the 🙂 button on the Add-ins ribbon.
+Open the Case Manager by clicking the π button on the Add-ins ribbon.

-6. Click the button Report ASD_brief.
+Click the button Generate full report.
 Within a minute this should produce a Word document.
 The document may open in the background.
 If you can't see it, check the taskbar at the bottom of your screen.

-7. Verify that the 3di interview forms will open properly:
+Verify that the 3di interview forms open properly:

-3. Opening the interview can take 30 seconds or so on a slower machine, so ignore any early messages about "Access not responding".
-If an interview form doesn't appear in under two minutes, this may indicate a problem with your Access installation and you should contact support.
+Opening the interview can take 30 seconds or so on a slower machine, so ignore any early messages about "Access not responding".
+If an interview form doesn't appear in under two minutes, this may indicate a problem with your Access installation and you should contact us.

-8. Close the 3di by clicking the ❌ at the top-right of the application window.
+Close the 3di by clicking the π at the top-right of the application window.

 Installing in an institutional setting